HCBrooks-lab/nola_occ_lic25/README.md

 - **Strong Rebound(2021-2025):** A surge in new businesses from 2021 onward reflect post-pandemic resilience, more remote work/startup flexibility, or renewed interest in local economic participation.

+- **Interactive Map:** Built using folium and MarkerCluster, visualizing business concentration across the city.
+Data points include business names as popup markers.
+  Map centers on average coordinates in New Orleans.

 ---